bonham000/ticketz-io/README.md

 [![Join the chat at https://gitter.im/ticketz-io/Lobby](https://badges.gitter.im/ticketz-io/Lobby.svg)](https://gitter.im/ticketz-io/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 TO DO:
-Registration page for organizations <-- I'm working on this one
+Replace "Users" page with "Organization" page <-- I'm working on this one

-Refactor Ticket Submission page

-Refactor Login method

-Refactor/cleanup dashboard
+Finish "/new-ticket/:orgName"

+Fix/finish issues with signup form
+  -Allows password less than 8 characters
+  -Auto log-in on successful creation
+  -At some point we probably want to have email confirmation of any email addresses used

-Add charts/reports to dashboard
+Add extra modules to Dashboard

-Gamify dashboard
+  -bar chart of tickets completed this week, by user